wynn0123/cap/docs/guide/middleware/index.md

-# About checkpoints/Middlewares
+# About checkpoints

-Cap's Checkpoints allow you to replicate Cloudflare's browser check interstitial.
-This helps prevent all bots, and automated abuse before they ever reach your website, not only submitting forms.
+Cap's Checkpoints (previously known as middlewares) allow you to replicate Cloudflare's browser check interstitial.
+This helps prevent bots, LLMs and automated abuse from ever reaching your website.

 They're extremely simple to set up and use, with you only having to add a few lines of code to your server, unlike moving your entire website over to cloudflare.